-The Charter will be reviewed every three years or as required to ensure it remains consistent with the function of the JAC, to reflect any changes to the expectations of members or reporting requirements to the Board, to maintain its alignment with excellence in governance standards and to ensure compliance with the PGPA Act and Agency Rule.
+The Charter will be reviewed every three years or as required to ensure it remains consistent with the functions of the advisory committees, to reflect any changes to the expectations of members or reporting requirements to the Board, to maintain its alignment with excellence in governance standards and to ensure compliance with the PGPA Act and Agency Rule.
 Any changes must be approved by the Board.